FractionEstate/midnight-mcp/README.md

 - ✅ **Semantic search** works immediately
 - ✅ **No API keys** needed

+> **📊 Quality Metrics**: To ensure the MCP stays accurate as Midnight's codebase evolves rapidly, we collect anonymous usage metrics (query counts, relevance scores) to monitor search quality.
+No query content or personal data is stored.
+This helps us identify when re-indexing is needed and improve results over time.

 ### Local Mode (Optional)

 Run everything locally for privacy or offline use: